 Caffè

 An Italian caffè is similar to a bar, but they’ll likely have more tables than a bar and, as the name suggests, more coffee options.
-Do like the locals and order a foamy cappuccino or milky latte in the morning, a macchiato to pep up your afternoon, and an espresso after dinner.
+Like the locals, order a foamy cappuccino or milky latte in the morning, a macchiato to pep up your afternoon, and an espresso after dinner.

 Traditionally, Italy’s intellectuals and creative society would gather at a caffè (vs. a grab-and-go situation at a bar.)
 Nowadays, a caffè is synonymous with a bar, though don’t miss an opportunity to stay awhile at historic spots like Caffè Gilli in Florence; they’re great places to people-watch while you sip and nibble.